 📋 Variations

 - Balsamic Vinegar - while regular works well, use a flavor infused version if you have one.
-Orange, raspberry, fig, and pomegranate flavor infused balsamic vinegars works really well to enhance the flavor of this smoked salmon.
+Orange, raspberry, fig, and pomegranate flavor infused balsamic vinegars works really well to enhance the flavor when hot smoking salmon.

 - Water Pan - depending on what type of smoker you use will determine if you need a water pan or not.
-I always add a small pan of water when making this smoked salmon recipe to ensure it comes out super moist and flaky.
+I always add a small pan of water when making this particular smoker recipe to ensure it comes out super moist and flaky.
 It also helps manage the internal temperature of the smoker.
-Add ice to help keep the temperature even cooler.

-- Whole Salmon or Filets - you can smoke a large whole salmon or cut them into smaller pieces.
+- Whole Salmon or Fillets - you can smoke a large whole salmon or cut them into smaller pieces.
 Either works well.

 🔪 Step-By-Step Recipe Instructions